prismaui/prismaui/packages/core/readme.md

 ## Usage

-To use `@prismaui/core`, you need to include the provided CSS file and import the JavaScript module.
+To use `@prismaui/core`, you can import the JavaScript module in multiple ways depending on your preference or project setup.

-### HTML
+### Method 1: Local import

-Include the following HTML structure in your project:
+You can import the module from the local `node_modules` directory:

 ```html
 <!DOCTYPE html>